balena-io/docs/pages/faq/questions.md

 Discontinued devices will continue to work as usual and will be able to use all balenaCloud functionality available at the time of the last balenaOS release.
 However, discontinued devices will no longer receive new balenaOS releases, except for [Extended Support Releases](https://www.balena.io/docs/reference/OS/extended-support-release/) that will continue to receive bug and security fixes for 9 months from the ESR release date.
 Balena will no longer offer support for discontinued devices on the paid support channels, but support is available in the forums.

-Please contact sales@{{ $names.email_domain }} with any questions regarding continued device support.
+Please contact sales@balena.io with any questions regarding continued device support.

 ##### I have a device that is not on the supported devices list.
 Can it run on balena?

 There are a few options for devices that do not have an official device type on balena.
 If your device has an x86 architecture, you can try either the [Intel NUC][nuc] image (which is built to support generic x86 devices with a minimum set of drivers), or the generic [genericx86-64][genericx86-64] image (that includes all the standard X86 drivers).
 For other devices, you can [build your own][build-your-own] version of balenaOS using our [open source repos][balenaos].
-To discuss custom board support, please contact sales@{{ $names.email_domain }}.
+To discuss custom board support, please contact sales@balena.io.

 ##### What to keep in mind when choosing power supply units?